OddRefrigerator/ansible-bind9-dns-forward-role-rpi/README.md

-# ansible-bind9-dns-forward-role-rpi
+# Ansible playbook to install a BIND9 DNS server
-ansible playbook to install bind9 on Raspbian for home DNS
+Ansible playbook to install a Bind9 DNS on Raspbian.
+I run this DNS server at home to help manage and organize IP addresses.